ksalzke/faux-focus-omnifocus-plugin/README.md

 ## Faux Focus

-This action can be run on one or more selected projects and/or folders.
-It:
+This action runs the `focus` function (see below) on one or more selected projects and/or folders.
-1. Checks if there is already a 'focused' project and if so begins by running the 'Faux Unfocus' action.
-2. For each active project that is not selected or inside a selected folder, applies an `Unfocused` tag (which can be configured in the configuration file) and marks the project as on hold.
-3. When finished, an alert is shown to confirm that the script is completed.

 ## Faux Unfocus

 This action can be run when the 'unfocused' tag is applied to one or more projects.
 It:
 1. Makes each project that is tagged with `Unfocused` active.
 2. Deletes the `Unfocused` tag.

+# Functions

+This plugin contains the following function within the `focusLib` library:

+## focus

+This function takes an array of projects and an array of folders as input.
+It:
+1. Checks if there is already a 'focused' project and if so begins by running the 'Faux Unfocus' action.
+2. For each active project that is not selected or inside a selected folder, applies an `Unfocused` tag (which can be configured in the configuration file) and marks the project as on hold.
+3. When finished, an alert is shown to confirm that the script is completed.